nikolayrk/discord-peter/README.md

 - Responds to mentions with Peter Griffin-style responses
 - Uses Google's Gemini AI for natural language generation
 - Understands and describes images shared in chat
+- Includes recent channel messages and their images in context for more coherent conversations.
 - Supports conversation context through message replies
 - Has a 1% chance of responding to any message, even without a mention
 - Natural typing simulation with adaptive delays